Global Subsets in OLAP Rules

 Rule syntax examples

-Setting all consolidated elements of dimension Months to null
+The rule below sets all consolidated elements of dimension Months to null:

 Copy